Phnom Penh History

 For a very quick traveller’s overview of Phnom Penh, click the image to read Hannah’s city review:

-The UN report on understanding slums gives a full outline of the reason for so many slums in Phnom Penh.
+The UN report on understanding slums gives a full outline of the reason for so many poor communities in Phnom Penh.
 By the end of the 2012, 105,771 people lived in informal settlements.
-Slum locations — defined by the government as informal settlements erected on state public land — increased to 511.
+These locations — defined by the government as informal settlements erected on state public land — increased to 511.

-In total, just over 25,100 families reside in Phnom Penh’s slums.
+In total, just over 25,100 families reside in Phnom Penh’s informal settlements.

-Until 2000, the Municipality of Phnom Penh categorized slums into “squatter” and “urban poor” settlements.
+Until 2000, the Municipality of Phnom Penh categorized these areas as either “squatter” and “urban poor” settlements.
 Squatters illegally occupied public or private land, while urban poor were low-income families with a recognized occupancy status that gave them some security of tenure, but no ownership rights.

 The irony of such a definition is that there is no clear distinction between legal and illegal occupancy in Phnom Penh, since all private ownership of land was abolished in 1974, and no clear ownership system has been implemented until recently.

 Most people in Phnom Penh hold more contempt than sympathy for the urban poor.
-Because of a stereotype of anarchy, the middle and upper classes often consider slum dwellers more as culprits of social evils than victims of exclusion, and are mostly afraid of them.
+Because of a stereotype of anarchy, the middle and upper classes often consider dwellers of these communities more as culprits of social evils than victims of exclusion, and are mostly afraid of them.
 Yet, this feeling is often based on no more than irrational fears.
 Most poor settlements are in fact quite discreet or even invisible to many city dwellers, as they are located away from main roads or above the city on its rooftops.
-Because of this, few people actually know the living conditions in slums, and the actual situations their inhabitants face.
+Because of this, few people actually know the living conditions, and the actual situations their inhabitants face.

-Read more about the needs of slum dwellers, as voiced by themselves.
+Read more about the needs of the urban poor, as voiced by themselves.